kazuya-2006-26/UmiShell/README.md

 4. clear to clear the terminal
 5. help to get a list of all the commands and parameters
 6. and last but not least the fully integrated note aplication with wich you can:
       1. create to create a note
       2. read to read a note
       3. delete to delete a note
       4. help to get a list with all the commands and parameters
-   5. and list to get a list of all the notes in the arcive
+      5. list to get a list of all the notes in the arcive

       Notice the notes are kept save even if you close the application